olethrosjv/olethrosjv/README.md

 # Joe Vaughn
 ## Web Developer
 ### Hi there 👋
-I am a Portland based web developer.
-I have professional experience designing websites in Wordpress, Drupal, and Gatsby.
+I am a Portland based web developer and content manager.
+I have professional experience designing websites in many different stacks and CMS'.
 I am well versed in HTML, CSS, Javascript, and React.
-I also am knowledgeable in Php, JSON, and GraphQL.
+I also am skilled in PHP, React, and GraphQL.

   [Twitter](https://twitter.com/JosephV12364390 "Joe Vaughn's Twitter")